 Set aside time to develop or discover new hobbies.
-Scott Carpenter, a telemetry/PCU step-down travel nurse, enjoys acrylic painting and recently started organizing paint nights for colleagues and friends.
+Scott Carpenter, a telemetry/PCU step-down travel nurse, enjoys acrylic painting and started organizing paint nights for colleagues and friends during a past assignment.
 The classes were so well received that they plan to host bigger events.

 “I’ve taught classes for nurses and techs at the hospital; they come to my hotel and we paint,” says Carpenter.
 “Some people couldn’t make it, so we plan to organize a night with the manager so we can invite everyone and have a big paint night that I’ll teach.
 It’s a lot of fun.”